WhiteClueGaming/discord-bots-docs/bots/guidelines.md

 * Respond to non-prefixed commands
 * Spontaneously send messages

-Bot removal from the DBots Discord server would mean that your bot does **not appear** on the bot list.
+Bot removal from the DBots.ml Discord server would mean that your bot does **not appear** on the bot list.